PRA Group Canada

 What to do if PRA Group Canada calls you (step by step)

 Step 1: Ask for written verification.
-Get the original creditor's name, the amount claimed, the date of last activity, and the account number.
-Don't confirm anything until you've reviewed everything in writing.
+Get the original creditor's name, amount, account number and the date of last activity.
+Don't confirm anything until you've reviewed it in writing.

 Step 2: Don't share personal details.
 No address, date of birth or banking information until you've confirmed the debt is yours.